Tendonitis/Tendinitis information and

 After the scar tissue has begun to accumulate, it will be important to perform procedures which help break down the scar tissue in the tendon tissue, so as to let the tendon and muscle regain it's normal flexibility and lessen the chance of further injury.
 While exercise is appropriate for breaking down scar tissue once the area has healed, it may further irritate the area during the initial stages.
 Therefore, other methods that can be performed by your healthcare provider, such as ultrasound and massage, may be safely used to accomplish this early on in the injury.
 Ultrasound uses sound waves that vibrate a such a fast level, that it cannot be felt with normal use.
 Ultrasound will cause an increase in circulation to the tissue and soften the scar tissue to allow it to further break down.
 Ultrasound can also be used as phonophoresis to help topical pain and nutrient solutions reach further down into the tissues by transporting them with the sound waves.
 Light stretches may also be performed if they do not cause any further irritation to the area during the acute phase.
 During the sub-acute and chronic phases of Tendonitis, more aggressive stretches can be performed, however, it should be noted that stretches should focus on the muscle belly and not attempt to lengthen the affected tendon.
 Additionally, you should not feel any irritation in the tendon during these muscle stretches.

 Prevention of this condition requires stretching the muscle on a regular basis and thereby lengthening the tendon connection.
 This will allow less pulling and tractioning on the tendon attachment to the bone.
 When tendonitis does occur, it is important to treat it immediately, and thereby prevent it from reaching a stage that is more severe.
+That may require that you stop whatever exercise or lifestyle activity that brought on the onset of the condition temporarily, however, with proper treatment and prevention techniques, tendonitis is fully manageable and can can heal properly without any further complications.

 *Please read this Disclaimer